Ruthlesx/Learnable_Task10/README.md

 # TypeScript Todo List Console Application

 ## Overview
-This is a simple Todo List Console Application built using Typescript and compiled to Javascript.
+This is a simple Todo List Console Application built using Typescript.
 The application allows users to manage their tasks efficiently by adding, updating, completing, filtering, removing, and listing todo items directly in the console.